rsksmart/RSKIPs/IPs/RSKIP540.md

 Currently, the implementation uses 1 BTC as the amount for this hypothetical peg-out request.
 This value may not accurately represent typical user transactions, especially for smaller peg-outs.
 Using the minimum peg-out value instead provides a more conservative and realistic fee estimation that works for all valid peg-out amounts, ensuring users receive accurate estimates regardless of the amount they intend to peg-out.

 Additionally, users currently cannot estimate fees for a specific peg-out amount they intend to perform.
-A new method `getEstimatedFeesForPegOutAmount()` would allow users to query the estimated fees for their specific peg-out amount, providing better user experience and more accurate fee predictions.
+A new method `getEstimatedFeesForPegOutAmount(uint256 pegOutAmountInWeis)` would allow users to query the estimated fees for their specific peg-out amount, providing better user experience and more accurate fee predictions.
 It is important to note that these estimates are based on the current state of the Bridge and may differ from actual fees due to changes in UTXO availability, peg-out requests state, or fee configuration.

 ## Specification